awsstudygroup/Suggest-Writing/README.md

-## Product Description: AWS GenScribe: Elevate Your Essay Craft
+## AWS GenScribe: Elevate Your Essay Craft

 **AWS GenScribe** is an advanced essay crafting tool that leverages the power of Amazon Bedrock and the Anthropic Claude 3 Sonnet model, integrated through LangChain and Streamlit, to provide users with a sophisticated platform for essay writing.
 This tool is designed to assist users in generating, refining, and enhancing their essays by utilizing state-of-the-art AI models.
 Whether you are a student, a researcher, or a professional writer, AWS GenScribe offers a seamless and intuitive experience that elevates the quality of your written work.